Table of contents

 AWS enables a smooth and flexible data collection flow using serverless services such as Amazon Kinesis Streams, Amazon SQS Queues, and AWS Lambda Functions.
 It also allows organizations to choose the web application platform, operating system, database, and programming languages, among other things, as required.

-Cloud infrastructure resource usage can be monitored using AWS management tools, such as AWS CloudTrail and Amazon CloudWatch, for tracking user activity and AWS Config, for managing resource inventory and changes.
+Cloud infrastructure resource usage can be monitored using AWS management tools, such as AWS CloudTrail and Amazon CloudWatch, to track user activity and AWS Config to manage resource inventory and changes.

 AWS significantly enhances organizations’ productivity and business growth.
-However, some drawbacks of AWS include the complex infrastructure and default service limits set by average user needs.
+However, some drawbacks of AWS include its complex infrastructure and default service limits, which are set by average user needs.

 Amazon data centers are the largest among the three cloud services providers in 84 regions worldwide.